 When it comes to witnessing North Dakota’s wildlife, Theodore Roosevelt National Park has got to be on the top of the list.
 At least 165 species of birds are seen in this park, and the rich wildlife includes animals such as elk, feral horses, bison, bighorn sheep, mule deer, and white-tailed deer.
 This park is the ideal venue for a wide variety of outdoor happenings including hiking, fishing, canoeing, kayaking and so much more.
 Conversely, Maah Daah Hey Trail is a 96-mile trail that can be used for hiking, biking, hiking, horse-back riding, and camping.

-Because North Dakota has a rich tradition and interesting culture, touring historic and heritage sites are the best way to appreciate the relevant past of this state.
-Fort Mandan Overlook State Historic Site is one of the top-rated attractions where collection of artifacts including flakes, pottery, arrowheads and grinding tools are on display.
+Because North Dakota has a rich tradition and interesting culture, touring historic and heritage sites is the best way to appreciate the relevant past of this state.
+Fort Mandan Overlook State Historic Site is one of the top-rated attractions where a collection of artifacts including flakes, pottery, arrowheads, and grinding tools are on display.

 One of the state’s popular history museums in the North Dakota Heritage Center and is tagged as a “Hub of History.”
 Meanwhile, Scandinavian Heritage Park allows tourists to experience a true Scandinavian culture which includes a replica of the Gol Stave Church as one of its top features.
 Knife River Indian Villages National Historic Site is an attraction that protects and preserves the Indian heritage of the Northern Plains.